Sleep Supplements Archives | Optimal Circadian Health

 So, how much L-theanine?

-Here are the L-theanine dosage considerations:
+Here are the dosage considerations:

 • For stress reduction and anxiety: 100-200 mg of L-Theanine, one to two times per day, has been reported to be helpful in reducing stress and anxiety in some individuals (Kimura et al., 2007).